-There are many relational database management systems, or RDBMS such as SQLite, MS SQL, Postgres and MySQL.
+There are many relational database management systems, or RDBMS such as SQLite, MS SQL, PostgreSQL and MySQL.
 Some are lightweight, easy to install and use, while others are robust, scalable, but are complex to install.
 The goal of this book is to teach you SQL, which would allow you to use any of the RDBMS's mentioned above, and even others not mentioned.

 What is "Client-Server" architecture?

 An analogy for this would be a sushi restaurant where a chef in the center is preparing sushi and people walk up from their tables to order and then to pick up their food.
 You can think of the chef as the server, the food as the data and the customer as the client.
-With a database, we connect to the server, such as a Postgres server, using a client, like a Postgres Client.
+With a database, we connect to the server, such as a PostgreSQL server, using a client, like a PostgreSQL Client.
 The client transmits commands to the server and the server sends the result or data back.

 For MacOS X we will use Homebrew to install.
 If you don't have it installed follow the instructions on the homebrew's homepage to install it.